radhanikapoor/CMOR-438-S25/Supervised_Learning_Algorithms/README.md

 > **Note**: All datasets are stored in the `Datasets/` folder at the root of the project.
 When loading data from a notebook, use relative paths like `../Datasets/insurance.csv` depending on your folder structure.

+The `insurance.csv` dataset was used consistently across all algorithms in this project.
+By applying each model to the same data, the goal was to draw meaningful conclusions about how different machine learning techniques perform under identical conditions.
+This setup allows for direct comparison of model behavior, strengths, and limitations on a real-world regression task involving both numerical and categorical features.

 ---

 ## Reproducibility